-Eddie Guerrero and Kurt Angle were two of the best to ever lace up a pair of wrestling boots.
+Eddie Guerrero and Kurt Angle were two of the best to lace up a pair of wrestling boots.
 When they stepped through those ropes in their prime, magic took place.
-But by 2004, Eddie was in a lot of physical pain due to a car accident in 1999 that almost left him unable to walk.
+But by 2004, Eddie was in a lot of physical pain due to a car accident that almost left him unable to walk in 1999.

 “That car accident really inhibited what he could do after that,” Kurt explained.
 “In other words, he had limits.
 He could still do a lot, but not like he used to.”